Cham0i/Netacad/README.md

 Disable OSPF updates to the interfaces which don't face other routers.
 This is to prevent OSPF from needlessly searching for other routers past that interface.
 <pre>passive-interface (int/sub-int)</pre>

-To configure a default route use this command
+Configure a default static route using this command
 <pre>ip route 0.0.0.0 0.0.0.0 (int.
 Usually a loopback)</pre>
 This is making a static route with an IP whos subnet mask makes the entire IP a Host IP (and thus cannot discriminate based on Network ID).
-In essence, saying "send every fucken IP you don't recognize to this interface.
+In essence, saying "send every fucken IP you don't recognize to this interface."

-Share the rest this default route to your other router friends!
+To share this default route to your other router friends!
 The router will take the other router's unknown packets and deal with them...(using the above command)
 <pre>default-information originate</pre>

 All my homies hate Cisco Discovery Protocol (CDP) (because it broadcasts information to other Cisco products, which is a security concern)